VermillionBird/CTF-Writeups/2019/TJCTF/Crypto/Cats Ruin Things.md

 	print(" :( ")
 	break
 ```
-At first, it seems like an RSA challenge, but it's really not.
+At first, it seems like an RSA challenge, but it's really not, at least the way I did it.
+Which isn't intended I think.

 The things to notice are that when you decide a message, you append your message to the flag and encrypt it using SHA256.
 It then prints this hashed message if you choose the '2' option, so if you pass an empty string as your message, you get the hex digest of the SHA256 encrypted flag.